shey-kail/preview-R-nvim/README.md

 # preview-R-nvim

 `preview-R-nvim` is a neovim plugin, used to preview table-like R variables (such as data.frame, tibble) in iron.nvim.
-In preview_R, you can specify any csv or tsv file/table browser that you can use comfortably as a previewer to display the R variables you want to show.
+In preview-R-nvim, you can specify any csv or tsv file/table browser that you can use comfortably as a previewer to display the R variables you want to show.

 ## Why does this plugin appear